 can you try reverting that and see if it solves the issue?

-#3 Updated by Dominic Cleal about 6 years ago
+#3 Updated by Dominic Cleal over 6 years ago

 - Status changed from New to Ready For Testing